-Midwives Shortlisted for 'Excellence in Maternity Care' Award.
+Midwives shortlisted for "Excellence in Maternity Care" Award.

-Three midwives were shortlisted for an 'Excellence in Maternity Care' by the Royal College of Midwives' in January 2014.
+Three midwives were shortlisted for an 'Excellence in Maternity Care' award from the Royal College of Midwives in January 2014.
 They planned and implemented a birth after caesarean (BAC) clinic to help reduce the number of women electing to have a caesarean section.